Typical Home Repair and Decorating Costs After Buying a New Home

 Usually, homeowners spend $160 – $510 on an electrician.
 Once again, any major repairs should have been previously reported on the inspection, but a quick post-sale check-up can give you peace of mind that those smaller, pesky items won’t cause you needless worry.

-There are no set boundaries for how much you should spend on the décor of your new home because it mainly depends on your creativity and your vision for your new home.
+There are no set boundaries for how much you should spend on the décor of your new home, as it mainly depends on your creativity and vision.
 A general rule, however, is that you should set aside at least 3% – 5% of the total cost of your home for major décor and updates.

 For example, if you have just bought a $500,000 house, then the cost for your home décor should lie somewhere between $15,000 and $25,000.

 Remember that here, we are considering huge updates that will either be one-time costs (e.g., installation of a wall cabinet) or will last for a long time (e.g., furniture) during your stay.
 No matter what home repair and decorating you choose to do, it’s important to always keep within your budget.
-So, when you are setting aside money for the repairs and décor, make sure that you set aside enough to cover all the updates you want.
+So, when setting aside money for repairs and décor, make sure you have enough to cover all your desired updates.

 Leave a Reply